sorenmacbeth/flambo/README.md

   (:require [flambo.api :as f]))

 ;; NOTE: we are using the flambo.api/fn not clojure.core/fn
 (-> (f/text-file sc "data.txt")   ;; returns an unrealized lazy dataset
-    (f/map (f/fn [s] (count s)))  ;; returns RDD array of length of lines (f/reduce (f/fn [x y] (+ x y))))  ;; returns a value
+    (f/map (f/fn [s] (count s)))  ;; returns RDD array of length of lines (f/reduce (f/fn [x y] (+ x y)))) ;; returns a value, should be 1406
 ```

 The first line defines a base RDD from an external file.
-The dataset is not loaded into memory or otherwise acted on; it is merely a pointer to the file.
+The dataset is not loaded into memory; it is merely a pointer to the file.
 The second line defines an RDD of the lengths of the lines as a result of the `map` transformation.
 Note, the lengths are not immediately computed due to laziness.
 Finally, we run `reduce` on the transformed RDD, which is an action, returning only a _value_ to the driver program.

 If we also wanted to reuse the resulting RDD of length of lines in later steps, we could insert: